 In 1999, the Inclusionary Housing Program was established to generate affordable housing in proportion with the overall increase in market-rate residential units.
-City Council Ordinances 2594, 2980, 2721, 2615, and 2688 require developers with 10 or more units to provide 10-percent affordable units.
-Developers of rental projects with 10 or more units are required to provide 5 percent for very low-income households and 5 percent for low-income households.
-Developers may request City Council approval in advance for payment of in-lieu fees, which are periodically adjusted.
-The City conducted a study and subsequently updated the inclusionary houing fee in May 2020.
+City Council Ordinances 2594, 2980, 2721, 2615, and 2688 require developers with ten or more units to provide ten-percent affordable units.
+Developers of rental projects with 10 or more units are required to provide five percent for very low-income households and 5 percent for low-income households.
+Pursuant to current ordinance provisions, Developers may request City Council approval at the preliminary stage of entitlement processing (i.e., at the beginning) to secure Council approval to pay the City's Inclusionary Housing in-lieu fees (Resolution 15,330), which are periodically adjusted based upon inflation provisions contained in the ordinance.